CAST-genomics/pipsort/README.md

 make
 ```

 Installation notes: in our development, we used GCC version 10.2.0, GSL version 2.5, and OpenBLAS version 0.3.27.
+Compiling PIPSORT generally takes less than a minute.

 ### Quickstart